lsst-sqre/squash-django/README.md

 ## Kubernetes deployment

-`squash-api` requires the [squash-db](https://github.com/lsst-sqre/squash-db) microservice and the TLS secrets that are installed by the
+`squash-graphql` requires the [squash-db](https://github.com/lsst-sqre/squash-db) microservice and the TLS secrets that are installed by the
 [`squash-deployment`](https://github.com/lsst-sqre/squash-deployment) tool.

-Assuming you have kubectl configured to access your GKE cluster, you can deploy `squash-api` using:
+Assuming you have kubectl configured to access your GKE cluster, you can deploy `squash-graphql` using:

 ```
 TAG=latest make deployment